BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Added a Notification ConnectionState that will return any API notifications.
 	<li>Added SetHeartbeatOn method that will turn the Adapter heartbeat on/off.
 Use with caution.
 	<li>Added SetNotificationsOn method that will turn Adapter notifications on/off.
-	<li>Change the Engine VIN/Id page in the Demo app to show using synchronous retrieval.
+	<li>Change the Engine VIN/Id page in the Demo App to show using synchronous retrieval.
-	<li>Added a VIN/ComponentId page to the Demo app that shows using asynchronous retrieval.
+	<li>Added a VIN/ComponentId page to the Demo App that shows using asynchronous retrieval.
-	<li>Added a Test All button to the Demo app that retrieves all the data at once to test loading the connection.
+	<li>Added a Test All button to the Demo App that retrieves all the data at once to test loading the connection.
 	<li>Improved connection reliability with beta Firmware 3.12.x.
 </ul>

 Version 23.1:<ul>
 	<li>Added property OptimizeDataRetrieval that optimizes retrieval of data when the same data is available from both J1939 and J1708 ECMs.
 Recommended.
-	<li>Added a J1708Restarting ConnectionState that will be raised if J1708 data retrieval is restarting (see Demo app).
+	<li>Added a J1708Restarting ConnectionState that will be raised if J1708 data retrieval is restarting (see Demo App).
 	<li>Not selecting a connection type (BLE or BT21) will auto connect properly.
-	<li>The Demo app re-retrieves data when the ConnectionState J1708Restarting is raised.
+	<li>The Demo App re-retrieves data when the ConnectionState J1708Restarting is raised.
-	<li>The Demo app shows Key On/Off properly for J1708 vehicles.
+	<li>The Demo App shows Key On/Off properly for J1708 vehicles.
 	<li>Better J1708 data retrieval with Firmware 3.12.
 	<li>No longer supports Android 4+ and Android 5+.
 	<li>Compatible with Android 7.1 devices that use Android 6 BLE firmware.